 Configuring your SSO Connection

 You can configure and upload your team's SSO connection directly within ProductPlan on the Security page.
-This is a feature your Customer Success Manager will need to turn on for your account.
 We support most SAML 2.0 identity providers including Okta, Azure Active Directory, Ping, Google Apps, OneLogin, Centrify and more.

 From the Security page you'll have access to the SP Entity ID as well as the SSO service endpoint (provided by ProductPlan).
 Once you've completed the configuration in your portal, simply upload the IDP Metadata directly into Step 3 on your Security page.